-According to the United Nations Refugee Agency, the population of displaced people rose to an all-time high of 70.8 million people in 2018.
-Violence, persecution, human rights violations, and conflicts have forced people to leave their homes, and many of those people are now refugees.
+According to the United Nations Refugee Agency, the population of displaced people rose to an all-time high of 70.8 million in 2018.
+Violence, persecution, human rights violations, and conflicts force people to leave their homes, and many of them become refugees.

-Alight serves over 3.5 million refugees in 17 countries and recently realized that meeting basic needs of refugees isn’t enough.
+Alight serves over 3.5 million refugees in 17 countries and realized that meeting basic needs of refugees isn’t enough.
+According to Alight,

 “Understanding that a life is about so much more than simply satisfying basic needs, we’re working on how best to help the people we serve find connection, purpose and joy in the challenging situations they find themselves in today.”